atangent/chad-fullstack/README.md

-# chad-fullstack
-We can change our company name if any of you want
+# Welcome to our 327 project